notsurreal/Python-Data-Visualization/README.md

 Data visualization using Python

-THe link on the dataset:
+The link on the dataset:
 https://github.com/bioramble/pca